 Here, there is nothing "creative" about Plaintiff's infomercial.
 The Northland Video is simply a deceptively false advertisement used by Plaintiff to lure people into its abortion clinic.
 It is not artistic in any conceivable sense of the word.
-There is nothing "creative" about hiding the truly violent and inhumane nature of abortion behind an Orwellian "newspeak" descriptive such as "goodness."
+There is nothing "creative" about expressing lies about abortion and hiding its true essence behind an Orwellian "newspeak" descriptive such as "goodness."
 Indeed, the fact that the Northland Video was so deceptive is the very reason why Defendants' videos, which used irrefutable visual evidence to rebut Plaintiff's false narrative, were so effective in their criticism, commentary, and parody.
 And this is particularly true in the case of the Northland narrator who, while describing the "goodness" of an abortion, is having her deceptive words juxtaposed against a brutally graphic reality.